 Even though the nation of Kenya is predominantly Christian, the Digo have never been successfully reached with the Gospel.
-There are currently no Christian broadcasts in their area.

 The entire New Testament has successfully been translated into Chidigo, the language of the Digo people, around 2005, and now there is a need for literacy training to put the gospel in their heart language to use.
 The Old Testament translation into Chidigo has also begun.